-During transform, the more redundancies are reduced, the more compact latent representation we will obtain.
-However, existing state-of-the-art learned image compression models usually contains not large enough effective receptive fields, which are illustrated in Fig.~\ref{fig:erf}.
-They~\cite{cheng2020learned,he2022elic,minnen2018joint,minnen2020channel} usually employ $3\times 3$ or $5\times 5$ kernels.
-In addition, we find some transformer-based models also suffer from not large enough receptive fields (Fig.~\ref{fig:erf}).
-The limited receptive field makes there still exists redundancies.
-To achieve larger effective receptive field, we propose to employ depth-wise large kernels for analysis and synthesis transform.
-To our knowledge, this is the \textit{first} attempt in learned image compression community to apply large kernels to transform.
+During the transform, {the elimination of redundancies directly correlates with the compactness of the latent representation obtained.
+However, current state-of-the-art learned image compression models often fall short in terms of the size of their effective receptive fields, as depicted in Fig.~\ref{fig:erf}.} They~\cite{cheng2020learned,he2022elic,minnen2018joint,minnen2020channel} usually employ $3\times 3$ or $5\times 5$ kernels. {This limitation in receptive field size leaves unaddressed redundancies, thereby hampering the efficiency of compression.} To achieve larger effective receptive fields, we propose {employing} large depth-wise kernels for analysis and synthesis transform.
+To our knowledge, this is the \textit{first} attempt in the learned image compression community to apply large kernels for transform.
 In our proposed transform coding method, the kernel size is enlarged to $\{11, 11, 9, 9\}$ for different stages of analysis transform.
-The kernel sizes of the first two stages are larger because of the larger resolutions of input features of the first two stages.
-The large resolution features contains more spatial redundancies.
+The kernel sizes of the first two stages are larger because of the larger resolutions of {the} input features {in} the first two stages.
+The large-resolution features {contain} more spatial redundancies.

 Although large kernels are employed in our proposed LLIC, the complexity is still modest due to the depth-wise connectivity.
-Assuming the large kernel size of a depth-wise convolution is $K_L$ and the small kernel size of a vanilla convolution is $K_S$, and the input, output channel is $N$.
-The complexity of the large depth-wise convolution is $K_L^2\times N$ and the complexity of small vanilla convolution is $K_S^2\times N^2$.
+It is assumed that the large kernel size of a depth-wise convolution is $K_L$, the small kernel size of a vanilla convolution is $K_S$, and the input and output channels are $N$.
+The complexity of the large depth-wise convolution is $K_L^2\times N$, and the complexity of the small vanilla convolution is $K_S^2\times N^2$.